e-mission/nrel-openpath-deploy-configs/README.md

 `pip install boto3`

-#Run the email-config.py script, and pass the name of the file in as an argument:
+#Run the email-config.py script, and pass the path to the config file in as an argument:

-`python email-config.py configfile.nrel-op.json`
+`python email-config.py -l /path/to/configfile.nrel-op.json`

 An email with instructions + admin dashboard link will be sent to all emails listed in the admin access section.